Travel 2017. Day 3. Argoños Wednesday, September 27/17.

 The second, a three-storied house is grandly built with a wonderfully ornate shield tucked under the corner eaves on the upper right hand side.
 (The large opening on the ground floor suggests that this lower area originally housed animals, again a common feature of farmhouses, which this building might well have been.)

 Back in Argoños, we decided to do some laundry.
 We did not expect this to be easy, given the shortage of laundromats experience we experienced on our 2103 trip.
-To our surprise, there was a laundromat in Santoña opposite the pretty 13th-century Romanesque (with later Gothic alterations) church of Santa María del Puerto.
+To our surprise, there was a laundromat in Santoña opposite the pretty 13th-century Romanesque (with later Gothic alterations, e. g. the doorway) church of Santa María del Puerto.

 The facility was very new and spotless, with two coin operated washing machines and two dryers.
 The washing was made easy with powder added automatically, thus avoiding purchasing it separately.
 The total cost for washing and drying was 11 euros.